xHain-hackspace/tr33/README.md

 You need the `platformio` binary installed as the main dependencies.
 The required libraries for the project should be fetched automatically.
 You can either install platformio as vscode extension or just the cli tools.
 See [here](https://platformio.org/install/cli) for more details.

 The `Makefile` contains all led structures that are supported out of the box.
-Each has a separate make target that will flash the corresponding firmware.
+Each led structure has a separate make target that will flash the corresponding firmware.
 For example

 ```
 make ranken
 ```

-will flash for a simple led structure that consists of multiple led strips.
+will flash the `Ranken` led structure.
+It's a simple structure that consists of multiple led strips.
 Details can be configured in the file `lib/Ranken/Ranken_config.h`.

 ## WiFi Secrets